SteelCompendium/data-md-dse/Bestiary/Monsters/Animals/Statblocks/Predator A.md

 reason: -2
 intuition: 1
 presence: 1
-traits:
-  - name: Nature's Spirit
-    effects:
-      - effect: While outdoors or in a natural environment, the predator can negate a bane on their abilities or turn a double bane into a bane.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Natural Weapon
+    name: Natural Weapon
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 7 damage
+        tier1: 7 damage
-        t2: 10 damage; M < 1 prone
+        tier2: 10 damage; M < 1 prone
-        t3: 13 damage; M < 2 prone
+        tier3: 13 damage; M < 2 prone
+  - type: feature
+    feature_type: ability
-  - name: Ready to Strike
+    name: Ready to Strike
     icon: 👤
     keywords:
       - "-"
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The predator assesses their environment or lets loose a threatening roar and gains an edge on their next strike.
+        effect: The predator assesses their environment or lets loose a threatening roar and gains an edge on their next strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Quick Strike
+    name: Quick Strike
     icon: ❗️
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Triggered action
+    usage: Triggered action
     distance: Melee 1
     target: The triggering creature or object
     trigger: A creature or object comes within distance.
     effects:
+      - name: Effect
-      - effect: The predator makes a free strike against the target.
+        effect: The predator makes a free strike against the target.
 If the predator was hidden from the target, the strike deals an extra 3 damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Nature's Spirit
+    icon: ⭐️
+    effects:
+      - effect: While outdoors or in a natural environment, the predator can negate a bane on their abilities or turn a double bane into a bane.
 ~~~